EVORA-project/evora-ontology/models/docs/biologicalSourceType.md

 # Slot: biological source type (biologicalSourceType)

-_Defines if the current biological material is natural and was collected or if it is a synthetic biological material.
-It makes sense that only recombinant biological materials can have a mixed material origin!_
+_Indicates whether the biological material includes any part originally collected from a natural source (true) or is composed exclusively of synthetic parts (false)._